Twentieth Century Fox executives looked around in 2013 and decided it was finally time for the historic studio to get into the theme park business.

 In a countersuit filed on Wednesday, Fox alleges that the project was doomed by Lim Kok Thay, the mercurial chairman of casino conglomerate Genting Malaysia Berhad.
 The suit, filed in U.S. District Court in Los Angeles, alleges that Lim routinely demanded changes to the park’s design, failed to properly manage the project, and ignored critical deadlines.

 The result, Fox alleges, is a park that is years behind schedule and shoddily built.
 The suit claims that cars on some rides have bubbling paint, that one ride was built without an emergency exit, and that the parade floats were so wide that spectators would not fit on the sidewalk.
 A ride called “Scrat’s Nutty Adventure” was built with “visible patchwork on the mountain façade.”
-Fox officials were especially alarmed that Genting disregarded the “integrity of Fox’s IP,” for example by designing a cruise-ship style dance show feature the creatures from “Alien” and “Predator.”
+Fox officials were especially alarmed that Genting disregarded the “integrity of Fox’s IP,” for example by designing a cruise-ship style dance show featuring the creatures from “Alien” and “Predator.”

 Fox also worried that Genting built a new floor on its adjacent mall, from which customers could see into the park without buying a ticket.
 Some park buildings were built too big or too small, requiring reconfiguration of rides to fit the space, the lawsuit states.